Browse Exhibits (14 total)

 Explore recently donated items into the Museum's collection!
 Learn how to donate an item to the Museum and what we consider when accepting donations.

 Are you interested in learning more about the Museums collection?
 Do you ever wonder what we have in our storage that isn't on display?
 Explore the Raupp Museum's collection one blue box at a time.
-This is an ongoing program that will be updated monthly.
+This is an ongoing program that will be updated every other month.

 Check back for more videos - we have over 200 boxes to open!